 ELIZABETH EIDE, Director

 M. JEANNE AQUILINO, Financial/Administrative Associate

-Although the reviewers provided many constructive comments and suggestions, they were not asked to endorse the conclusions or recommendations of this report nor did they see the final draft before its release.
-The review of this report was overseen by John J. Boland, Johns Hopkins University, and Philip C. Singer, University of North Carolina, Chapel Hill.
+Although the reviewers listed above provided many constructive comments and suggestions, they were not asked to endorse the content of the report nor did they see the final draft before its release.
+The review of this report was overseen by David A. Dzombak, NAE, Carnegie Mellon University, and Christine L. Moe, Emory University.
 They were responsible for making certain that an independent examination of this report was carried out in accordance with the standards of the National Academies and that all review comments were carefully considered.
 Responsibility for the final content rests entirely with the authoring committee and the National Academies.

 This page intentionally left blank.

 Twenty-three years ago, at the first meeting of the National Academies of Sciences, Engineering, and Medicine’s Committee to Review the New York City Watershed Management Strategy, the tension in the large and stately meeting room was palpable.
 The landmark Memorandum of Agreement (MOA) had just been signed after many years of complex and difficult negotiations.
 The NYC DEP’s Filtration Avoidance Program, as it was then called, was anxiously awaiting the first major installment of funding to add staff and simultaneously begin ambitious projects with new partnership organizations in the Croton, Catskill, and Delaware Systems.
 The Croton Water Treatment Plant was still in the design phase and many years away from completion.
 However, the 1993 Cryptosporidiosis outbreak in Milwaukee—which sickened more than 400,000 people—was a vivid reminder of the dire consequences of a breach in the “multiple barrier approach” to water supply management and public health protection.